Copyright © 2020

 Adoptions: Public and Private Nobility Claims

-The rule against using a private title publicly is based entirely on the moral and ethical mandate that one must be honest and truthful (not bear false witness to the world at large) therefore, one should not use a title that implies one is an authentic noble, when the title is not supported by either a reigning or non-reigning royal house that had and still has authority over that title or knighthood.
+The rule against using a private title publicly is based entirely on the moral and ethical mandate or principle that one must be honest and truthful (not bear false witness or perpetrate a fraud publicly).
+Therefore, one should not use a title that implies one is an authentic noble or knight, when the title or chivalric honor is not supported by either the appropriate reigning or non-reigning royal house that had and still has authority over that title or knighthood.
 The support or encouragement of a sovereign house other than the granting authority does not make a title or chivalric honor genuine.
 The other necessity is that the rightful supremacy must still be legally intact -- as a lawful and true sovereign entity in international law.
 Otherwise, the title or knighthood is a private honor, not a public one.

 Another important point to remember is that adoptions can convey full legal and legitimate succession rights.
 We are not discussing the phony name changes that now take place in order to obtain a title as the recipients think.
 These are invalid, unless, of course, the head of the family --- the reigning or de jure sovereign approves of it and makes it authentic and acceptable.
 Otherwise, they are nothing more or less than legal name changes.
 No real ancient rights are attached or connected with these phony legal ploys.
 But a true adoption, under the authority of a sovereign state or sovereign person is completely authoritative and legally binding.
 Hugo Grotius declared: